jose-lico/go-plate/README.md

 It is supposed to serve as a distillation of all the lessons I've learned and a starting point that incorporates the patterns and practices I've found to be most effective.
 Something that allows me (and maybe you) to spin up a new project fast and be productive.

+It also includes some examples of how to use it and how I like to structure my backends.

+## Install

+`go get github.com/jose-lico/go-plate`

 ## Overview & Features

 - [x] Routing with [chi](https://github.com/go-chi/chi) (Lightweight, 100% compatible with net/http)